-This paper essentially attempts to develop research aptitude help ideation among students.
-The prescribed syllabus helps to train the student to arrange her/his thoughts logically and systematically in a rational manner.
+- 1. This paper essentially attempts to develop research aptitude, help ideation among students. - 2.
+The prescribed syllabus helps to develop logical and rational thinking. - 3.
+To figure out various methods of date collection - 4.
 The broad objective of the paper is to train the budding scholars for research projects and doctoral studies.